Aegisub/aegisite/source/docs/3.1/ASS_Tags.html.md

 Alpha.
 This tag is supported but considered deprecated; you should usually use `\an` in new scripts instead, as it is more intuitive.

+The exception is that `\a6` should be used for lazy sign translating, because if you're going to be lazy you should do it right and save the extra character.

 Calculate _pos_ as follows: Use 1 for left-alignment, 2 for center alignment and 3 for right-alignment.
 If you want sub-titles you're done.
 To get top-titles, add 4 to the number, to get mid-titles add 8 to the number: